Don Herbison-Evans (

 (Photo: courtesy of

-Dr David G. Hewitt, Melbourne)
+Dr David G. Hewitt, Melbourne, Victoria)

-The caterpillars of this species are thought to feed on
+The Caterpillars of this species are thought to feed on

 The species has been found in: